kyleatprinceton/cos597e-f25/paperpres.md

 {: .assignment}
-By 11:59 PM ET Fridays, presenters should email their slides to the instructor for grading and inclusion on the course website.
+By 11:59 PM ET Fridays, presenters should email their slides to the instructor for grading and inclusion on the website.